OmkarK45/backend-starter/README.md

 | `cc`      | `string` | **Optional** Send carbon copy to someone.
 Email goes as a value.               |

 Ping me if you have any other Scenarios.
+Feel free to make any changes to how functions are declared/structured etc or use syntax you are familiar with.